sanchit-gandhi/whisper-jax/README.md

 The JAX code is compatible on CPU, GPU and TPU, and can be run standalone (see [Pipeline Usage](#pipeline-usage)) or as an inference endpoint (see [Creating an Endpoint](#creating-an-endpoint)).

+For a quick-start, see the Kaggle notebook [Whisper JAX TPU](https://www.kaggle.com/code/sgandhi99/whisper-jax-tpu) for running Whisper JAX on a Cloud TPU, where we transcribe 30 mins of audio in approx 30 sec.

 ## Installation

 Whisper JAX was tested using Python 3.9 and JAX version 0.4.5.
 Installation assumes that you already have the latest